Joseph Amoah (footballer, born 1994)

-Joseph Amoah (born 26 June 1994) is a Ghanaian football player who plays for Portuguese club Vitória S.C.
-B.
+Joseph Amoah (born 26 June 1994) is a Ghanaian professional footballer who plays as a midfielder for Portuguese club Paredes.

 Club career

 He made his professional debut in the Segunda Liga for Vitória Guimarães B on 1 March 2015 in a game against Santa Clara.

 He made his Primeira Liga debut for Vitória Guimarães on 23 May 2015 coming in as a second-half substitute for compatriot and fellow Fetteh Feyenoord product Bernard Mensah in a 4–2 victory over Académica de Coimbra.

+On 11 August 2023, recently-promoted to Liga Portugal 2 side União de Leiria announced the signing of Amoah on a one-year contract.
+On 31 January 2024, Leiria loaned him to Liga 3 club Fafe until the end of the season.